LinkWellNodes/Documentation/docs/services/Job-Info.md

 * Sample response from the HTTP endpoint: `{"USD":1892.84}`
 * Sample response from the Chainlink oracle: `189284`

-#### Implementing your consumer contract
+### Implementing within your consumer contract

 #### Add the constructor:
+Your consumer contract's constructor sets the Chainlink token address, Chainlink oracle address, and per-request LINK payment to be sent over with each transaction.

 [post_uint256_constructor_binance](#services/jobs/testnets/Polygon-Mumbai/post_uint256/post_uint256.sol ':include :type=code :fragment=constructor')

 #### Add your request function (example):
+The 'request function' within your consumer contract specifies the parameters to be sent over with your Chainlink request - the requirements for which are outlined in the above 'Request parameters' section:

 [post_uint256_request_binance](#services/jobs/testnets/Polygon-Mumbai/post_uint256/post_uint256.sol ':include :type=code :fragment=request')

-#### More resources
+### View the full source code

-* View the full consumer contract example [here](https://github.com/LinkWellNodes/Documentation/blob/main/docs/services/jobs/testnets/Polygon-Mumbai/post_uint256/post_uint256.sol).
+* View a [full example](https://github.com/LinkWellNodes/Documentation/blob/main/docs/services/jobs/testnets/Polygon-Mumbai/post_uint256/post_uint256.sol) of the above consumer contract.
-* View the oracle job used to fulfill the above request [here](https://github.com/LinkWellNodes/Documentation/blob/main/docs/services/jobs/testnets/Polygon-Mumbai/post_uint256/post_uint256.toml).
+* View the [actual oracle job](https://github.com/LinkWellNodes/Documentation/blob/main/docs/services/jobs/testnets/Polygon-Mumbai/post_uint256/post_uint256.toml) that LinkWell's oracles use to fulfill the above request.

-#### Need assistance?
+### Need assistance?

-Please reach out to us in [**Discord**](https://discord.gg/AJ66pRz4) if you require additional assistance with this request.
+Please reach out to us in [**Discord**](https://discord.gg/AJ66pRz4) if you require additional assistance creating this request.

 <!-- tabs:end -->